hpfem/hermes-legacy/doc/src/hermes2d/P01-linear/03-poisson.rst

 The weak formulation is derived as usual, first by multiplying equation :eq:`poisson1` with a test function $v$, then integrating over the domain $\Omega$, and then applying the Green's theorem (integration by parts) to the second derivatives.
-Because of the homogeneous Dirichlet condition :eq:`poisson2`, there are no surface integrals.
+Because of the Dirichlet condition :eq:`poisson2`, there are no surface integrals.
 Since the product of the two gradients in the volumetric weak form needs to be integrable for all $u$ and $v$ in $V$, the proper space for the solution is $V = H^1_0(\Omega)$.
 The weak formulation